microsoft/code-with-engineering-playbook/docs/source-control/readme.md

 * Use the body to explain what and why vs. how
 * Reference fixed issues with [closing keywords](https://help.github.com/en/enterprise/2.16/user/github/managing-your-work-on-github/closing-issues-using-keywords)

-Example of a well structured git commit message:
+Example of a well-structured git commit message:

 ```md
 Add code review recipe for Go